How to Pay off Student Loans Fast, No Matter How Much Money You Make

 Why You Should Prioritize Paying Student Loans Off Fast

-But to make it happen, you need to know how to pay off student loans quickly.
+It’s not impossible, but to do it, you’ll want to know how to pay off your student loans quickly.
 It’s the best way to get out from underneath their burden and get your financial life on track.

 If you aren’t convinced, here are some concrete reasons:

-Student loan debt — whether it’s private student loans or federal — is almost never dischargeable in bankruptcy.
-In the rare cases that you can get them discharged, most bankruptcy courts will require you to prove three things in what’s known as the Brunner test:
+Student loan debt — whether it’s private student loans or federal — is often not dischargeable in bankruptcy proceedings without a separate action.
+Filers generally must show “undue hardship.”
+In order to get them discharged, most bankruptcy courts will require you to prove three things in what’s known as the Brunner test, although this test has been “abandoned by” courts in several different circuits

-- Based on your current income and expenses, you can’t maintain a minimal standard of living if forced to pay off student loans.
+- Based on your current income and expenses, you can’t maintain a minimal standard of living for yourself and dependents if forced to pay off student loans.

 - Your inability to pay is likely to continue for a significant portion of the repayment period of the student loans.